 The natural question that follows is, if the cleaner breaks up algae and other organic material, is it safe for the environment?
 The short answer is “yes, if it’s used correctly.”

-The soft-washing process uses Sodium Hypochlorite (household bleach) mixed with tap water and a small amount of purpose designed surfactant or foaming agent (Apple Wash.)
-Despite the perception that household bleach is dangerous, it is actually quite safe and can even be considered environmentally friendly if used correctly.
-According to Environmental Science and Engineering Magazine, “an extensive review of the literature has been undertaken by many investigators and the conclusions drawn are that sodium hypochlorite is safe for humans and the environment.
+The soft-washing process uses Sodium Hypochlorite (household bleach) mixed with tap water and a small amount of purpose-designed surfactant or foaming agent (Apple Wash.)
+Although bleach-based cleaners can sound concerning, sodium hypochlorite is a common and well-understood cleaning chemistry.
+Like many effective cleaning products, it needs to be diluted, applied, and rinsed properly.
+When used correctly by trained technicians, it can be used safely and with very low environmental impact.
+According to Environmental Science and Engineering Magazine, “an extensive review of the literature has been undertaken by many investigators and the conclusions drawn are that sodium hypochlorite is safe for humans and the environment.“

 Sodium Hypochlorite (NaClO) is an oxidizer frequently used to disinfect municipal drinking water supplies.
-Chemically it is essentially table salt (NaCl) with one extra oxygen atom (O).
-This extra oxygen atom detaches easily and binds readily to other compounds, “oxidizing” them.
-When used properly, Sodium Hypochlorite is safe for the environment because it reacts quickly with organic material and rapidly breaks down into ordinary table salt (NaCl) oxygen and water before it can spread through the environment.
+Chemically, sodium hypochlorite is related to ordinary salt, but with an added oxygen component that makes it much more reactive.
+That reactivity is what allows it to oxidize and break down algae, mildew, and other organic staining.
+When used properly, Sodium Hypochlorite is safe for the environment because it reacts quickly with organic material and rapidly breaks down into ordinary table salt (NaCl), oxygen and water before it can spread through the environment.

 How do you use the cleaner is properly?